Recognizing Brain Injury

 March… Longer days, warmer weather, a hint of spring in the air, and of course, Brain Injury Awareness Month.
 We at Hennepin Healthcare’s Traumatic Brain Injury Center invite you to take a moment to think about traumatic brain injury (TBI) and its impact on people.
 Listed below are ideas on how you can learn more about the injury, how they are treated, prevented and, most importantly, recognize those who are affected.

-2) Prevent.
+- Prevent.
 Prevention means a lot more than wearing a helmet or avoiding the football field.
 It does make a difference and it doesn’t always have to be complicated.
-There are many minor changes that each of us can take every day to make ourselves, our loved ones, or even a complete stranger safer.
-Making sure to never drive distracted or under the influence, taking care not to drive at speeds in excess of what is safe for the weather or road conditions.
+There are many minor changes that each of us can take every day to make ourselves, our loved ones, or even a stranger safer.
+Make sure to never drive distracted or under the influence, taking care not to drive at speeds over what is safe for the weather or road conditions.
 Ensuring yourself and everyone in the car is properly restrained, every time.
 Taking extra caution and time while walking on icy sidewalks, and helping others do the same.
 Wearing a helmet when doing any activity that involves moving faster than your two legs can carry you.
 And overall, taking an extra moment to think about safety in activities that many do every day.

-3) Learn.
+- Learn.
 If you work with individuals with brain injuries, take a few minutes this month to increase your knowledge on the subject.
 Watch a webinar, attend a conference or seminar, read a journal article, or seek out a colleague with knowledge on the topic.
-Or check out resources online; such as the Brain Trauma Foundation, the CDC, or our own website.
-Our very own Brain Injury Research Lab also has incredibly exciting, cutting edge research.
+Or check out resources online; such as the Brain Trauma Foundation, the CDC, or our website.
+Our very own Brain Injury Research Lab also has incredibly exciting, cutting-edge research.

 Kary Lehman Briner, LICSW